KumuthuDeZoysa/Transformer-Management-System/README.md

 - Setup and running locally
 - Environment variables
 - Database and seeding
-- API endpoints (Front end and Back end)
+- API endpoints
 - Known limitations and issues
 - Roadmap ideas

 ## Overview

 This application supports day‑to‑day transformer management: create and update transformer records, record inspections, upload and browse thermal images, and review a dashboard with status and alerts.
-The UI is built with Next.js App Router, Tailwind CSS, and a component system based on Radix UI.
+The UI is built with Next.js, Tailwind CSS, and a component system based on Radix UI.

 ## Architecture

 - Front end
-  - Next.js 15 (App Router), React 18, TypeScript
+  - Next.js 15, React 18, TypeScript
   - Tailwind CSS 4, shadcn/ui + Radix primitives

 - Back end